-- The Learning Center Program: TLC is a fee based support program for students with learning disabilities and other learning challenges.
+- The Learning Connection (TLC), which is a fee based support program for students with learning disabilities or other disabilities that impact their academic performance.
 Students receive individual scheduled sessions of tutoring/coaching for two hours per week from professional staff members called Academic Development Specialists, who have expertise and training in working with students who need extra support and assistance, both academically and personally.

 - Advising: Advising offers assistance to all students and supplements faculty in the development of student educational plans that are compatible with their career and life goals.
 This area provides academic advising for all students with undeclared majors and helps them explore options, choose a major, and finalize a program of study.